Programs and Classes

 - Intensive summer seminars for scholars and graduate students working with Sanskrit, Tibetan, Pāli, and Chinese texts, typically focused on a specific text.

 - Courses in Sanskrit, research methodology, and Buddhist discourse.
+(Register for our Fall 2013 Sanskrit Course, taught by Professor Alberto Todeschini, here.)

 - Symposia that bring together scholars in a leading field of study, such as Madhyamaka or Abhidharma, to discuss terminological issues and establish programs for future study.